 The process is very simple.
 In

-viewDidLoad, I just called some code that should
+viewDidLoad, just call some code to replace the

-replace the standard back button with a nice, custom arrow.
-It took me like five
+standard back button with a nice, custom arrow.
+It took me like five minutes to get

-minutes to get everything up and running, including importing the image files to
+everything up and running, including importing the images to the project, do

-the project, do 1000 push-ups and watch some epic rap battles on YouTube.
+1000 push-ups and watch some Epic Rap Battles on YouTube.

-However, when I decided to revisit an old app of mine and add this feature to it as well, I could not get it to work.
+However, when I decided to revisit an old app of mine and add this feature to it, I couldn’t get it to work.
 The following kept me busy a whole evening:

 - If I call the back button replacement code in